Projects:

 ICJR Grant Administration and Project Coordination Training and Technical Assistance Project

-The Institute for Intergovernmental Research, Inc. (IIR) project provides training and technical assistance (TTA) to support grantees of the Improving Criminal Justice Response (ICJR) OVW grant program.
+The Institute for Intergovernmental Research, Inc. (IIR) project provides training and technical assistance (TTA) to support grantees of the Grants to Improve the Criminal Justice Response (ICJR) OVW grant program.

 Grant Programs Served: